smart-data-lake/getting-started/presentation/lecture_notes.md

 <! probably change presenters here>

 ## Partitions

+Q: After partitioning your data...
+A: You have more data than before
+A: *You have divided your data into multiple pieces
+A: * You can access data faster
+A: Your data uses up less space

 First have a look at `data/btl_distances`.

 There are two subdirectories named with the partition name and value.